jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Secureworks-State-of-the-Threat-Report-2023.md

-ransomware itself has been deployed against these Ukrainian targets, and there is still no smoking gun evidence about routine collusion between ransomware groups and Russian intelligence operations.2023 State of the Threat: A Year in Review3001Letter From Our VPChinese Cybercrime Activity0203Executive Summaryand Key FindingsThe Business of CybercrimeIs Boomtime Back?Innovations in TTPs Occur04When Infection Chains AreA very high proportion of the ransomware activity that CTUresearchers observe emanates from cybercriminals based in eitherRussia or its CIS neighbors.
+ransomware itself has been deployed against these Ukrainian targets, and there is still no smoking gun evidence about routine collusion between ransomware groups and Russian intelligence operations.
+Figure 12\.
+GOLD FLAMINGO's Cuba ransomware leak site, which at the time of publication had posted its most recent victim on July 11, 2023\.
+(Source: Secureworks)
+31
+2023 State of the Threat: A Year in Review
+01
+Letter From Our VP
+Executive Summary
+and Key Findings
+The Business of Cybercrime
+Is Boomtime Back?
+Innovations in TTPs Occur
+When Infection Chains Are
+Forced to Evolve
+State\-Sponsored
+Threat Activity
+Threat Actor Use of
+Artificial Intelligence
+Conclusion
+Appendix
+02
+03
+04
+05
+06
+07
+08
+Chinese Cybercrime Activity
+A very high proportion of the ransomware activity that CTU researchers observe emanates from cybercriminals based in either Russia or its CIS neighbors.
 However, there are exceptions.
-Overthe past year, we have observed cybercriminal attacks conductedby financially motivated threat groups that are likely Chinese.
-Onegroup is particularly noteworthy: GOLD FIESTA.CTU analysis of GOLD FIESTA intrusion activity, which wasobserved during several incident response engagements that tookplace in February 2023, identified clear overlap with Hello, Cring,and Rapture ransomware precursor activity.
-For example, we sawForced to Evolvethe use of a rare set\-alias command for the PowerShell Invoke\-Expression cmdlet that is associated with Chinese\-languageresearch on antivirus evasion that was also observed in RaptureAnother possible example of a financially motivated Chinese groupis GOLD BARONDALE.
-The group leveraged a DNS logging platformin a November 2022 attack we observed that has previously beenassociated with Chinese state\-sponsored groups.
-This attack wasfrustrated before the attackers achieved their goals on the network,so we cannot say for sure whether it was financially motivated, butthe targeting was not typical of cyberespionage activity.Both groups commonly use open\-source tools and techniquesprimarily associated with Chinese\-language security research, incommon with many Chinese state\-sponsored espionage groupssuch as BRONZE UNIVERSITY and BRONZE ATLAS.
-It would beunsurprising for groups to prefer tools and techniques covered inopen\-source research written in their native language.
-It is evenpossible that there is some overlap in personnel between groups,as with the charges29 levied in the U.S. in 2020 against BRONZE0506State\-SponsoredThreat ActivityThreat Actor Use ofArtificial Intelligence07Conclusion08Appendixactivity in 2023, and Hello and Cring activity in 2021\.
-It appearsATLAS members.probable that GOLD FIESTA developed and deployed these andlikely other ransomware families.GOLD FIESTA likely used scan\-and\-exploit against SharePointserver vulnerabilities to gain access in the February 2023 intrusions,as it has done in previous attacks.
-Third\-party observations28 ofHello precursor activity identified the IAV as the exploitation of theSharePoint vulnerability CVE\-2019\-0604\.2023 State of the Threat: A Year in Review31in May 2022, having responded to multiple incidents involvingCOBALT MIRAGE activity.
-Despite this and other public reports onthis group, attacks continued, likely driven both by their freedom tooperate this criminal enterprise and the intent to make money forthemselves.
-While sufficiently competent to quickly fold publiclydisclosed vulnerabilities and proof of concept code into theiroperations, they were not adept at covering their tracks.On September 14, 2022, Secureworks published30 a detailed reportproviding credible technical evidence (see figure 13\) linking theCOBALT MIRAGE activity to several individuals: Ahmad Khatibi,CEO of Afkar System Co. and Mansour Ahmadi, CEO of NajeeTechnology, as well as a third entity known as Secnerd, also linkedto Mansour Ahmadi.01Letter From Our VPIranian Ransomware for Revenue0203Executive Summaryand Key FindingsThe Business of CybercrimeIs Boomtime Back?Innovations in TTPs Occur04When Infection Chains AreForced to Evolve0506State\-SponsoredThreat ActivityThreat Actor Use ofArtificial Intelligence07Conclusion08AppendixRansomware is routinely used by Iranian state\-sponsored threatgroups as a disruptive tool in targeted attacks, often againstregional adversaries, particularly Israel.
-However, one Iranian grouphas stood out in their use of ransomware style attacks resultingfrom a financial, rather than political, motive.COBALT MIRAGE has been operating since at least June 2020,conducting opportunistic intrusions using scan\-and\-exploittactics and following up with ransomware attacks using MicrosoftBitlocker and the open source DiskCryptor encryption solution.CTU researchers initially publicly reported on this group's activityFile Name
+Over the past year, we have observed cybercriminal attacks conducted by financially motivated threat groups that are likely Chinese.
+One group is particularly noteworthy: GOLD FIESTA.
+CTU analysis of GOLD FIESTA intrusion activity, which was observed during several incident response engagements that took place in February 2023, identified clear overlap with Hello, Cring, and Rapture ransomware precursor activity.
+For example, we saw the use of a rare set\-alias command for the PowerShell Invoke\- Expression cmdlet that is associated with Chinese\-language research on antivirus evasion that was also observed in Rapture activity in 2023, and Hello and Cring activity in 2021\.
+It appears probable that GOLD FIESTA developed and deployed these and likely other ransomware families.
+GOLD FIESTA likely used scan\-and\-exploit against SharePoint server vulnerabilities to gain access in the February 2023 intrusions, as it has done in previous attacks.
+Third\-party observations28 of Hello precursor activity identified the IAV as the exploitation of the SharePoint vulnerability CVE\-2019\-0604\.
+Another possible example of a financially motivated Chinese group is GOLD BARONDALE.
+The group leveraged a DNS logging platform in a November 2022 attack we observed that has previously been associated with Chinese state\-sponsored groups.
+This attack was frustrated before the attackers achieved their goals on the network, so we cannot say for sure whether it was financially motivated, but the targeting was not typical of cyberespionage activity.
+Both groups commonly use open\-source tools and techniques primarily associated with Chinese\-language security research, in common with many Chinese state\-sponsored espionage groups such as BRONZE UNIVERSITY and BRONZE ATLAS.
+It would be unsurprising for groups to prefer tools and techniques covered in open\-source research written in their native language.
+It is even possible that there is some overlap in personnel between groups, as with the charges29 levied in the U.S. in 2020 against BRONZE ATLAS members.
+32
+2023 State of the Threat: A Year in Review
+01
+Letter From Our VP
+Executive Summary
+and Key Findings
+The Business of Cybercrime
+Is Boomtime Back?
+Innovations in TTPs Occur
+When Infection Chains Are
+Forced to Evolve
+State\-Sponsored
+Threat Activity
+Threat Actor Use of
+Artificial Intelligence
+Conclusion
+Appendix
+02
+03
+04
+05
+06
+07
+08
+Iranian Ransomware for Revenue
+Ransomware is routinely used by Iranian state\-sponsored threat groups as a disruptive tool in targeted attacks, often against regional adversaries, particularly Israel.
+However, one Iranian group has stood out in their use of ransomware style attacks resulting from a financial, rather than political, motive.
+COBALT MIRAGE has been operating since at least June 2020, conducting opportunistic intrusions using scan\-and\-exploit tactics and following up with ransomware attacks using Microsoft Bitlocker and the open source DiskCryptor encryption solution.
+CTU researchers initially publicly reported on this group's activity in May 2022, having responded to multiple incidents involving COBALT MIRAGE activity.
+Despite this and other public reports on this group, attacks continued, likely driven both by their freedom to operate this criminal enterprise and the intent to make money for themselves.
+While sufficiently competent to quickly fold publicly disclosed vulnerabilities and proof of concept code into their operations, they were not adept at covering their tracks.
+On September 14, 2022, Secureworks published30 a detailed report
+providing credible technical evidence (see figure 13\) linking the COBALT MIRAGE activity to several individuals: Ahmad Khatibi, CEO of Afkar System Co. and Mansour Ahmadi, CEO of Najee Technology, as well as a third entity known as Secnerd, also linked to Mansour Ahmadi.
+Figure 13\.
+Document metadata revealed the identity of an individual linked to COBALT MIRAGE ransomware activity (Source: Secureworks)
+File Name
 Directory
 File Size
 File Modification DateTime